foldda/charian/README.md

 ## Write documentation

-Richer and better documentation would help the Charian project convey its novel concepts, such as late-binding, into good understanding and practical use cases for programmers and systems developers.
+Richer and better documentation would help the Charian project convey its novel concepts, such as self-binding, into good understanding and practical use cases for programmers and systems developers.